-This 13th-century Tibetan stupa, the largest of its kind in China, dates from Kublai Khan's reign and owes its beauty to an unnamed Nepalese architect who built it to honor Shakyamuni Buddha.
+This 13th-century Tibetan stupa, the largest of its kind in China, dates from Kublai Khan's reign and owes its beauty to an unnamed Nepalese architect who built it to honor Shakyamuni Buddha (the historical Buddha).
 It stands bright and white against the Beijing skyline.
 Once hidden within the structure were Buddha statues, sacred texts, and other holy relics.
 Many of the statues are now on display in glass cases in the Miaoying temple, at the foot of the stupa.
-There's also a great English-language display on the temple's history and renovation.